 A family reunion letter is not simply an invitation.
 It should have a happy and up-beat tone that excites invitees to attend.
 It may contain photos from a previous reunion, or news items such as any new family members, graduates, weddings and funerals.
 Help organizing games, prizes and food can be solicited.

 Here are sample family reunion letters.
-It can be printed on colored paper with designs to make it festive and sent by mail to each family.
+They can be printed on colored paper with designs to make it festive and sent by mail to each family.

 We’re asking each family to donate $15 to cover the costs of the meals.
 You can pay for other activities that you choose to attend.
 There are campgrounds just seven miles away in the forest and motels near the state line.